siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

   $u_+(x)$ and $u_-(x)$ profiles.

-The proposed measurement targets the central part of a bright fringe ridge, where the raw overlap loading is maximal and where the branch selected from one output is most naturally associated with the strongest coherent loading.
+The proposed measurement targets the central part of a bright fringe ridge, where the raw overlap loading is maximal and where the selected output branch is most naturally associated with the strongest coherent loading.

 ## Proposed Geometry